 Want to know the location of protein synthesis in a bacterial cell?
 Find the answer now!
 Join us and participate in our Forum discussion: Where does protein synthesis take place

 Bacterial cells are cylindrical, spiral, spherical, or pleomorphic (irregular in shape).
 Some bacteria obtain their energy from the sunlight and use carbon dioxide for obtaining carbon to perform photosynthesis to create cellular biomass.
 These bacteria are called photosynthetic bacteria.
 Among these species are cyanobacteria (blue-green algae).
 Other eubacteria species get energy through organic and inorganic material metabolism (such as from sulfur and ammonia).

 Eubacteria are mostly heterotrophs, which take food from an outer source.
 Most heterotrophs decompose dead material or parasites that live on or in a host.
 Other eubacteria are autotrophs by making their own food; they are either chemosynthetic or photosynthetic.
 The most important autotrophic eubacteria are cyanobacteria.

 Are eubacteria unicellular or multicellular?
+How many cells do they have?
 The eubacteria number of cells is only one.
 They are single prokaryotic cells.
 There is no such thing as eukaryotic bacteria.
 The structures found in eubacterial cells are either external or internal to the cell wall.